Heck-Library/HeckLib/doc/properties.md

 - `Shape.Triangle`

 # Shader properties
-The following parameters can be used in material shaders
+The following parameters can be used in material shaders.
 - `Shader.Standard`
 - `Shader.OpaqueLight`
 - `Shader.TransparentLight`

+# Shader keywords
+The following parameters can be used in shader keywords.
+- `